Skip to main content

 POSTGRES_DBTextbooklogrThe name of the database if using PostgreSQL.

-AUTH_DEFAULT_USERText (email address)Commented outUncomment and type in an email adress if you want to create a specific user on startup.
+AUTH_DEFAULT_USERText (email address)Commented outUncomment and type in an email address if you want to create a specific user on startup.
 Example use case is the demo instance.

 AUTH_DEFAULT_PASSWORDText (email address)Commented outPassword for the user set with AUTH_DEFAULT_USER